aiven/aiven-docs/docs/platform/howto/restrict-access.md

 By default, a connection to an Aiven service can be established from any IP address.
-To restrict access, you can use the IP filtering capability, which allows you to filter traffic incoming to your services by specifying allowed IP addresses / network ranges.
+To restrict access, you can use the IP filtering capability, which allows you to filter traffic incoming to your services by specifying allowed IP addresses or network ranges.

 :::note
 If your service is within a VPC, the VPC configuration filters incoming traffic before the IP filter is applied.
 :::

-By default, the IP filter is set `0.0.0.0/0`, which allows all inbound connections.
+By default, the IP filter is set to `0.0.0.0/0`, which allows all inbound connections.
 If you remove `0.0.0.0/0` without adding networks or addresses used by clients, no client can connect to your service.